Kosmin Test

 Objectives

-The Kosmin Test, devised in the USSR, is used to predict an athlete's
+The Kosmin Test, devised in the USSR, predicts an athlete's

 Required Resources